microsoft/NLU.DevOps/docs/UtteranceExtensions.md

 ### `utteranceId`

-Used for aggregation of [`compare`](Compare.md) command results.
+Used for aggregation of [`compare`](Analyze.md) command results.

-Each NLU prediction may produce multiple classification results (e.g., true positive intent and true n egative entities).
-When an `utteranceId` is provided on a given utterance model, it will be included as metadata for each classification result produced when running the [`compare`](Compare.md) command.
+Each NLU prediction may produce multiple classification results (e.g., true positive intent and true negative entities).
+When an `utteranceId` is provided on a given set of labeled utterances, it will be included as metadata for each classification result produced when running the [`compare`](Analyze.md) command.

+### `strictEntities`

+Used when running the [`compare`](Analyze.md) command to ensure false positive results are generated for included entity types, even if they are ignored in the global test settings.

+### `ignoreEntities`

+Used when running the [`compare`](Analyze.md) command to ensure false positive results are not generated for included entity types, even if they are declared as strict entities in the global test settings.

 ## Entity Extension Properties